marcpage/libernet/README.md

 While information loss is possible, only information that no one is requesting would be lost.
 Similar to Bittorrent, information that is more popular is distributed to more nodes, making loss less likely and transfers faster.

-Note: We could use ZeroConf
+Note: We could use ZeroConf for local node discovery

 # Platform Support